Post: Measuring HR’s CSR Impact: Frequently Asked Questions

-HR owns the social dimension of corporate social responsibility — DEI, fair labor practices, employee well-being, and community investment all run through HR’s operational infrastructure.
-The strategic problem is not a shortage of programs; it is a shortage of measurement.
-Without connected data systems and a defensible methodology, CSR reports default to narrative and anecdote.
-This FAQ answers the specific measurement questions HR leaders need resolved to convert good intentions into boardroom-ready evidence.
+HR operationalizes the social dimension of corporate social responsibility — DEI, fair labor, employee well-being, and community investment all run through HR’s infrastructure.
+The measurement gap is not a shortage of programs; it is a shortage of connected data.
+These 12 questions answer exactly how to close it.

 What is HR’s specific role in a company’s CSR strategy?